arl/go-rquad/README.md

 represent the complete area and provide the quadtree with a way to scan over regions of this area in order to perform the subdivisions.

+The `CNTree` (Cardinal Neighbour Quadtree) is also augmented with an innovative method to perform point location queries, that is simple, efficient, nonrecursive and table-free, that reduce the number of comparisons with poor predictive behavior, that are otherwise required with the standard method.

 ## References